Australia's Kimberley: A Voyage to the Outback

 Based on the expeditionary nature of our trips, there may be ongoing enhancements to this itinerary.

-Depart USA / Darwin, AustraliaApril 21 — April 23
+Depart USA / Darwin, AustraliaMay 4 — May 6

-King George River / King George FallsApril 26
+King George River / King George FallsMay 8

 Cruise through a spectacular canyon where vertical cliffs, gorges, and mangroves line the shores of the mighty King George River.
 The final destination is King George Falls, a supremely photogenic area of 325-foot cliffs of rust-colored sandstone rising from the tidal waters.

-From Hunter River, fly via helicopter to the Mitchell Plateau to visit Mitchell Falls, a series of waterfalls and pools culminating in a deep gorge carving its way through the Outback.
-Explore the surrounding area on foot and enjoy a refreshing swim in the rushing freshwater pools.
-In the vicinity of our anchorage, you may explore the small tributaries by Zodiac, searching the mangroves and tidal mud flats for crocodiles, mudskippers, and fiddler crabs, as well as the many bird species that make their home within the dense vegetation.
+Prince Frederick Harbour boasts spectacular scenery, with islands, mangroves, and monsoon rainforests set against a backdrop of steep red escarpment.
+In the vicinity of our anchorage, you may explore the small tributaries by Zodiac, searching the mangroves and tidal mud flats for crocodiles, mudskippers, and fiddler crabs, as well as the many bird species, including white-bellied sea eagles, that make their home within the dense vegetation.
+Cruise up Porosus Creek to spot wildlife and later explore rock art sites.

 At Talbot Bay visit the Horizontal Waterfalls, one of the most unusual regional attractions.
 The falls, created by a phenomenon resulting from the mammoth tides, actually reverse as the tide turns.